Josh Portis: Early years

-College football
+College career

 Portis attended college at Florida for one season and saw action in six games.
 In 2005, he made six out of 11 completions for 81 yards.
 He threw one interception and was sacked three times.
 He was Florida's fourth-leading rusher with 163 yards on 24 carries.
 He transferred to Maryland in 2006 and was required by NCAA rules to sit out for a season.
 In 2007, he was caught cheating on an exam and suspended for the season under the university's honor code policy.
 In 2008, Portis mostly substituted for starting quarterback Chris Turner for one option play at a time.
 He completed one of three pass attempts for four yards and made 31 carries for 186 rushing yards and a touchdown.
 Portis' playing time decreased throughout the season, with him seeing action on just eight plays in the last half of the season.